nebari-dev/nebari/docs/source/installation/configuration.md

 following `qhub-dev.auth0.com` the subdomain would be `qhub-dev`.
 Note that all the usernames will be the email addresses of users (not usernames).
+> NOTE: This is a different and distinct step from one outlined in the [Setup](setup.md#auth0) stage.

 ```yaml
 security: